Contents

 After Purchasing

-After you have purchased Employee Scheduler, if you did not order the software on disk, you will receive instructions on obtaining the commercial version of Employee Scheduler.
+After you have purchased Employee Scheduler, if you did not order the software on disk, you will receive instructions on obtaining the commercial edition of Employee Scheduler.
 You will also receive a registration key that will register the program to you or your organization.
 You may use the registration key with as many copies of Employee Scheduler as you have purchased licenses for, installed on as many computers.
 More than one person is allowed to use one licensed copy of the software on the same computer, as long as no two people use it at the same time.
 Just like a book can be read by many people, but only by one person at a time.

 If more than one person needs to use the software at the same time, you must purchase a license for each person.
 Discounts apply for bulk purchases.

-When your order and payment has been received and you did not order the software on disk, you will promptly be emailed a registration key and instructions on obtaining the commercial version.
+When your order and payment has been received and you did not order the software on disk, you will promptly be emailed a registration key and instructions on obtaining the commercial edition.
 It is therefore important to include a valid email address when you place your order.
 Instructions will be provided on how to use the registration key.

 Upgrade Information